Do you ever walk away from a job interview feeling really confident about your chances only to find out you didn’t get the job?

 But…they also need to know that you are open and eager to connect with THEIR particular challenges and opportunities.

-Even with very similar events, factors such as the industries they serve, the audience, length of time the event has been running and the geographic location can make a big difference.
+Even with very similar events, factors such as the industry, the history of the event, the audience, and the geographic location can make a big difference.

 Keep these ideas in mind to let your interviewer know you are open to learning and adapting:

-The fact is there is that there is always plenty to learn and new circumstances around every corner.
-This is in part what makes this industry so wonderful.
-Never a dull moment!
+The fact is that when it comes to events there is always plenty to learn and new circumstances around every corner.
+Share your interest in new challenges.

 It is no secret that working in the events industry requires a lot of energy.